augustoccesar/repos/README.md

 # repos

-Make it easier to manage local repositories.
+An opinionated way to manage local repositories.

-By default the base path of the project will be `~/repos`.
+By default, the base path of the project will be `$HOME/repos`.
 So all the repositories will be cloned and managed from that.
-So, for example, the repository `github.com/rust-lang/rust` will be located at `~/repos/github.com/rust-lang/rust`.
+So, for example, the repository `github.com/rust-lang/rust` will be located at `$HOME/repos/github.com/rust-lang/rust`.

 The `expand` command will return the path to the repository locally.
 If the repository does not exist locally, it will show you that and prompt to do the expand with the `--clone`